day8/re-com/README.md

 A library of ClojureScript UI components.

-Built on top of Dan Holmsand's terrific [Reagent](http://holmsand.github.io/reagent) which, in turn, is built on Facebook's brilliant [React](http://facebook.github.io/react).
+Built on top of Dan Holmsand's brilliant  [Reagent](http://holmsand.github.io/reagent) which, in turn, is built on Facebook's terrific [React](http://facebook.github.io/react).

 Re-com contains:
 * familiar UI widgetry such as dropdowns, date pickers, popovers, tabs, etc.  (in Reagent terms these are `components`)
-* layout `components` which organise widgets verticaly and horizontaly, within splitters, etc. `components` which put borders around their children.
+* layout `components` which organise widgets vertically and horizontally, within splitters, etc. `components` which put borders around their children.
 Plus these can all nest, etc.

 In short, the sort of stuff you'd need to build a desktop-class app.
 Some components are still missing, so it is still a work in progress.

 The layouts and components work harmoniously together (umm, except for occasional bouts of English-soccer-hooligan-like hostility, but that's a bug right?).

+If you decide to use re-com, consider using re-frame (an SPA framework) as well.
+The two dovetail pretty well, although re-com can most certainly be used independently -- for example, the demo program for re-com does not use re-frame.

 ## Are You Sure You Want To Be Here?

-We're a bit new to HTML5, javascipt, ClojureScript, and FRP.
-We're disgruntled refuges from Flash/Flex and before that places like QT, MFC, Smalltalk and Interviews.
-Without Guru status in modern browser technologies, should you be trusting us?
+We are browser-tech neophytes, who've only spent a year with HTML5, javascript, ClojureScript, and reactive programming.
+We're actually disgruntled refuges from Flash/Flex and before that kingdoms like QT, MFC, Smalltalk and Interviews.
+As you can imagine, we've accumulated a lot of papercuts developing this library, and there's every chance we've made mistakes of both design and implementation.

-Having the substrate of React and Reagent bestows great benefits, for sure, but it has also posed us some serious challenges.
-For example, most javascript libs achieve popovers by adding absolutely positioned `<div>s` directly to the `<body>` element.
-But we couldn't do that - not if we wanted to abide by the ClojureScript, React/Reagent FRP-ish, immutable, dataflow rules.
-We had to find other solutions.
-But there could be better ways.
+For example, having the substrate of React and Reagent bestows great benefits, for sure, but it has also posed us some serious challenges for things like Popups.
+Most javascript libs achieve popovers by adding absolutely positioned `<div>s` directly to the `<body>` element.
+But we couldn't do that - not if we wanted to stay in the GIU-as-a-function-of-the-data paradigm fostered by ClojureScript and React/Reagent reactivity.
+We've come up with (ingenious!) solutions for things like Popovers, but because of our lack of experience, there might be better ways.
 We're all ears.

-We've done our best and
-it does seem to hang together fairly nicely, with only minor quirks.
-We're using it to build systems, and we've shaken out many bugs, but it is still early days, so you well  might find some hidden dragons.
+Despite our inexperience, re-com does seem to hang together fairly well, with only minor quirks.
+We're using re-com to build production systems, so we've shaken out most of the bugs.
+But it is still early days, and your usage patterns might well find other, hidden  dragons.

-Despite all of the above, we intend to  talk with great authority and certainty, and hold strong opinions.

-## No really, This Probably Isn't For You
+## No really, This Almost Certainly Isn't For You

 We made this library to build desktop-class apps which will run in chrome environments like [node-webkit](https://github.com/rogerwang/node-webkit) and [atom-shell](https://github.com/atom/atom-shell).
 So we have not taken testing further than chrome.

-In theory, re-com should work on any modern browser, but there'd probably be teething issues like correct vendor-prefixing the CSS etc.
+In theory, re-com should work on any modern browser, but there'd probably be teething issues like correctly vendor-prefixing the CSS etc.

-The layout side of this library and some components (visual widgets) rely on [Flexbox](http://css-tricks.com/snippets/css/a-guide-to-flexbox/) which [only works on modern browsers](http://caniuse.com/#feat=flexbox): Chrome, Firefox or IE11.
+Here's a big thing:  the layout side of this library and some components (visual widgets) rely on [Flexbox](http://css-tricks.com/snippets/css/a-guide-to-flexbox/) which [only works on modern browsers](http://caniuse.com/#feat=flexbox): Chrome, Firefox or IE11.

-So for the next, say, year or so, this library would be a poor fit if you're targeting the retail web, which is rife with flexbox-less wastelands like IE10 and IE9.
+So for the next, year or two, this library would be a poor fit if you're targeting the retail web, which is rife with flexbox-less wastelands like IE10 and IE9.

-I can also confirm that none of the components have been designed with mobile in mind, and that there's been no attempt to handle media queries.
+I can also confirm that none of the components have been designed with mobile in mind, and that there's no attempt to handle media queries.
 Its just not that kind of widget library.

 Still here?